wirednkod/papi-intro-tutorial/steps/3/README.md

 ## Adding Polkadot chain

-Now that the CLI is understood, lets get going with this and run:
+Now that the CLI is understood, let's get going with this and run:

 ```shell
 $ bunx papi add dot -n polkadot